 We will continue the commissioning work on the new beamlines and strengthen the user programme to full capacity.
 The two beamlines for macromolecular crystallography will offer excellent conditions for data collection on small (micron-sized) crystals, crystallographic phasing, and the development of new experimental protocols for challenging systems.

 On the computational side, we will work on improving the error models underlying our methods and on expanding our computational framework using genetic- and graph-based algorithms.
 We also plan to use recurrent structural fragments extracted from ensembles of structures as search models in molecular replacement and for the interpretation of low-resolution electron density maps.
-In fact, this aspect of our computational work will be very helpful in the interpretation of experimentally phased electron density maps obtained on the PETRA III beamlines.
+This aspect of our computational work will be very helpful in the interpretation of experimentally phased electron density maps obtained on the PETRA III beamlines.

 For further information, see: www.embl-hamburg.de/services/mx